 This blocked course builds on the skills and concepts learned in Art 1.
 Students create finished art pieces and conduct research in an attempt to develop their personal artistic voices.
 Working on a more advanced level, students will have the ability to immerse themselves in diverse two- and three-dimensional art processes.
 Students will expand on the range of materials and methods to include such as working with found objects, kinetics, installation and sculpture.
 Contemporary issues related to art will be explored through reading, personal research, class discussion, critiques and individual projects.
-We recommend that a student maintain a "B" average or above in Art I before enrolling in this course.
-"C" students may enroll only with permission of instructors.
+We recommend that a student maintain a "C" average or above in Art I before enrolling in this course.
 This course is a prerequisite to any of the higher-level classes and may be scheduled in the same year as an upper level art courses in order to take advantage of the blocked format (Art II Blk sem 1 and Drawing I Blk sem 2).